metaleap/mojo/atem/readme.md

 closure value (an `*ExprCall` with `.IsClosure != 0`), the latter can be tested for linked-list-ness and extracted via `Prog.ListOfExprs`.

+The `big` arg fine-tunes how much call-stack memory to pre-allocate at once beforehand.
+If `true`, this will be to the tune of ~2 MB, else under 10 KB.

 #### func (Prog) JsonSrc

 ```go